QuantumBFS/ZXCalculus.jl/docs/src/index.md

 *A implementation of ZX-calculus in Julia.*

-ZX-calculus is a graphical language for quantum states.
-One can represent quantum states as ZX-diagrams, and manipulate them with ZX-calculus rules.
+ZX-calculus is a graphical language for quantum computing.
+One can represent quantum states and operators as ZX-diagrams, and manipulate them with ZX-calculus rules.
 As an application of ZX-calculus, one can simplify quantum circuits with it.
 For more details about ZX-calculus, one can check this [website](http://zxcalculus.com/).

 ## GSoC